-In this itinerary focusing on “Old” New York City, we’ll check out some establishments that have managed to either survive for unnervingly long or that manage to capture the spirit of a different time.
+In this travel guide focusing on “Old” New York City, we’ll check out some establishments that have managed to either survive for unnervingly long or that manage to capture the spirit of a different time.
 Some are well-known and others are not, but all are throwbacks to previous decades.
 (Please note that all locations are in Manhattan unless otherwise stated.)

 Museum at Eldridge Street

 Housed in a beautifully restored synagogue built-in 1887, the Museum at Eldridge Street was the center of life for many newly arrived Eastern European Jews at the turn of the last century and beyond.
 It was where newcomers could connect with family members already living in the city, meet friends from the old country, and navigate this strange new land.
 The architecture alone is stunning, and its place in Jewish life as New York exploded cannot be understated.

 The Apollo Theater